METTLE: Efficient Streaming Erasure Code with Peeling Decodability: Introduction

 Raptor codes~\cite{shokrollahi_raptor_2006} were proposed to improve this coding efficiency.
 To this end, Raptor codes augment LT with an LDPC+HDPC precoding.
 RaptorQ~\cite{rfc6330}, the ``best of the Raptors,'' can achieve near-optimal coding efficiency: the decoder needs to receive only $k+1$ codeword symbols to decode for the $k$ source symbols (or one symbol away from being optimal).
 However, to achieve such high coding efficiency, RaptorQ must resort to Gaussian elimination for the LDPC+HDPC decoding, and as a result pays a high decoding complexity cost: RaptorQ is only a few times faster than RS to decode~\cite{libraptorq}.

 In this work, we propose METTLE (Multi-Edge Type with Touch-less Leading Edge), a novel erasure code that solves this open problem.
 METTLE is a streaming code that supports on-the-fly decoding.
-For example, its average decoding latency ranges from a few tens to a couple of hundreds of symbols (packets), under BEC (Binary Erasure Channel) with erasure rates between 1\% and 10\%.

 Other merits of METTLE are best illustrated through a comparison with RaptorQ, when both are viewed as solutions to the low coding-efficiency problem of LT code under small $k$.
 RaptorQ trades high decoding complexity for near-optimal coding efficiency, as explained above.
 This has been widely accepted as the best attainable compromise for nearly two decades~\cite{shokrollahi_raptor_2006, shokrollahi2011raptor}.
-In contrast, METTLE achieves a markedly better tradeoff: METTLE decodes between 47.7$\times$ and 84.6$\times$ faster than RaptorQ due to its purely peeling-based decoding, while its overall coding efficiency remains only slightly worse than that of RaptorQ.
+In contrast, METTLE achieves a markedly better tradeoff: while METTLE's overall coding efficiency remains only slightly worse than that of RaptorQ, METTLE decodes between 47.7$\times$ and 84.6$\times$ faster than RaptorQ due to its purely peeling-based decoding.
+This translates into around 5 Gbps for METTLE, and no more than 100 Mbps for RaptorQ, in decoding throughput on a single CPU core.

-Some readers may argue that RaptorQ is explicitly designed to operate with a large $k$ (to approach capacity), and therefore that METTLE does not directly ``eat RaptorQ's lunch.''
-The reality, however, is that METTLE exhibits an even more favorable tradeoff precisely in the large-$k$ regime.
-As $k$ increases beyond a few hundreds, RaptorQ's coding efficiency improves only marginally, whereas its decoding complexity (and time) per symbol scales superlinearly.
+Furthermore, METTLE exhibits an even more favorable tradeoff than RaptorQ in the large-$k$ regime.
+As $k$ increases beyond a few hundreds (of symbols), RaptorQ's coding efficiency improves only marginally, whereas its decoding complexity (and time) per symbol scales superlinearly.
 For example, as reported in~\cite{libraptorq}, when $k=27,000$, RaptorQ's decoding time per symbol (1500-byte packet) exceeds 130ms, whereas METTLE requires only 2.6~$\mu$s!
-By comparison, while LT decoding is only slightly slower than METTLE in this regime, its coding efficiency does not match that of METTLE until the block size grows to approximately $k=500,000$.

 Beyond solving this open problem in coding theory, METTLE offers three other attractive properties.
 First, METTLE (which is non-systematic in this paper) has a systematic variant with the same coding efficiency~\cite{archive}.
 Second, METTLE has impressive mettle: it is highly resilient to erasures with time-varying rates and burst erasures (Section~\ref{subsec:coding_efficiency}).